 In 2000 The Drawing Board expanded into a large second floor work space.
 This move was created to accommodate a growing need for a state-of-the-art archival framing environment.
 The move also enabled them to efficiently work on more complex and oversized projects.

 In October of 2011, The Drawing Board started the next chapter in its long history.
 Liz Walsh, the art materials manager and buyer, became a co-owner, taking the torch from Ray.
-Jody and Liz will continue The Drawing Board’s tradition as one of the best independent, locally-owned art shops in Vermont.
+After nearly 6 years of co-ownership Liz Walsh became solo owner of The Drawing Board, in August 2017.